Skip to main content

 About Heat & Humidity Impact

 Running in hot and humid conditions significantly impacts performance due to increased cardiovascular stress and impaired thermoregulation.
-This calculator uses research showing that optimal marathon temperature is around 10°C (50°F), with performance declining approximately 1.5-2% per 5°C above this temperature.
-Heat acclimatization through gradual exposure over 10-14 days can reduce performance impact by up to 65%.
+This calculator uses an apparent-temperature approach so humidity and dew point can influence the recommendation, especially once conditions become warm and sticky.
+Heat acclimatization through gradual exposure over 10-14 days can reduce the modeled performance decrement, but it does not remove heat stress entirely.

 Acclimatization Process: Adapt to heat through progressive exposure over 10-14 days.
 Benefits include increased plasma volume, earlier onset of sweating, reduced salt loss, and improved cardiovascular efficiency.
 Plan heat training if racing in hot conditions.